huachuman/obsidian-smart-connections-v1o/README.md

 In the end, this precisely the kind of situation that leads to new growth.

 And for what it's worth, @brianpetro, I'm sorry if my observations offended you.
 But I can promise that I am just one among many with the same sentiment.
+Just browse the web and see countless other repeating the same thing.
+I'm just the only one crazy enough to take the heat from telling you to your face.

 Enjoy.